Craft Elf crafts, projects, ideas, patterns, sewing, crochet, knitting and coloring pages Craft Elf

-Our Peat Pot Turkey is a unique, whimsical and inexpensive Thanksgiving decoration.
+Our Peat Pot Turkey is a unique, whimsical and inexpensive Thanksgiving decoration and a fun kids' Thanksgiving craft.

 • 1 Jumbo craft stick